browland/common-lisp-java/README.md

 ## Issues

-### First-class Symbols
-Value should have subclass specialisations which define T.  Can then have underlying types e.g. Integer, String, ConsCell and also Symbol.
-Symbol should represent whether constant etc.
-Environment should be keyed off Symbol instead.
-Ideally: Ensure Symbol is interned so identity works

 ### Defvar/setf

 Only introduces a new variable if not already bound.
 Shouldn't allow a constant (keyword) symbol to be assigned.